erikfredner/cv/cv.md

 *The Nathaniel Hawthorne Review*

 "Counting on the *Norton Anthology of American Literature*" \hfill _board review_ \
 *PMLA*.
-Co-authored with Porter, J.D.
+Co-authored with J.D.
+Porter

 ### Collections
 *Suspense: A Study in Digital Narratology* \hfill _in process_ \
-Co-authored with Algee-Hewitt, Mark; Droge, Abigail; Eccles, Tasha;\
+Co-authored with Mark Algee-Hewitt, Abigail Droge, Tasha Eccles,\
-Frank, Morgan; Porter, J.D.; Shephard, Andrew; Walser, Hannah.
+Edward Morgan Day Frank, J.D.
+Porter, Andrew Shephard, Hannah Walser

 “The Novel as Data” \hfill 2018 \
-Co-authored with Algee-Hewitt, Mark; Walser, Hannah.\
+Co-authored with Mark Algee-Hewitt, Hannah Walser\
 *The Cambridge Companion to the Novel*

 “Organizing corpora at the Stanford Literary Lab." \hfill 2017 \
-Co-authored with McClure, David; Algee-Hewitt, Mark; Douris, Steele; Walser, Hannah.\
+Co-authored with David McClure, Mark Algee-Hewitt, Steele Douris, Hannah Walser\
 *Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing*

 ### Reviews